 What to Expect at the Border

 If the border officer identifies a DUI charge on your record, you may face immediate denial of entry into Canada.
 In some cases, the officer might offer alternatives such as a Temporary Resident Permit (TRP) or a Criminal Rehabilitation application.
-A TRP allows individuals with criminal records to enter Canada for a specified period, while Criminal Rehabilitation is a more permanent solution for those seeking to overcome their inadmissibility.
-However, both options can be expensive and involve lengthy processing times, making it advisable to avoid them whenever possible.
+A TRP allows individuals with criminal records to enter Canada for a specified period, typically up to six months, while Criminal Rehabilitation is a more permanent solution for those seeking to overcome their inadmissibility.
+However, both options can be expensive and involve lengthy processing times, often taking several months to a year, making it advisable to avoid them whenever possible.
+If you find yourself in this situation, it’s important to weigh the pros and cons of each option carefully.

 To ensure a smoother crossing, it is wise to gather all necessary documentation ahead of time.
-This includes your passport, any relevant travel itineraries, and supporting documents that may clarify your purpose of travel.
+This includes your passport, any relevant travel itineraries, and supporting documents that may clarify your purpose of travel, such as hotel reservations or invitation letters.
 Additionally, consider consulting with a legal expert specializing in immigration law if you have concerns about your admissibility.
 Understanding the implications of your criminal record and preparing adequately can significantly enhance your chances of a successful border crossing.
+Remember, being well-prepared not only helps in answering questions but also demonstrates your respect for Canadian immigration policies.
+For more information on navigating border crossings, you can visit our comprehensive guide.

 How to Prepare for Crossing the Border